b31k/EmonESP/readme.md

 ### 4. Data Input

-Data can be inputed to EmonESP via serial UART or HTTP API.
+Data can be inputed to EmonESP via serial UART, HTTP API or GPIO (D2) for optical pulse sensor.

 ![input setup](docs/input.png)